 Human-Computer Interaction and Visualization

 Theories and Algorithms

 As a student in our Ph.D. in Computer Science and Engineering, you’ll have opportunities to work within and across those areas, as well as in University research centers.

-Research centers led by faculty in Computer Science and Engineering include the Notre Dame Technology Ethics Center, the Institute for Data Science and Society, the Institute for Global Development, the Center for Research Computing, the Institute for Global Health, Advanced Diagnostics and Therapeutics, the Institute for Advanced Study.
+Research centers led by faculty in Computer Science and Engineering include the Notre Dame Technology Ethics Center, the Institute for Data Science and Society, the Institute for Global Development, the Center for Research Computing, the Institute for Global Health, the Institute for Precision Health, the Institute for Advanced Study.